wltrimbl/2015-05-28-monsanto/overview/overview.md

 ## History

 * Founded by Greg Wilson in 1998, teaching scientists how to use supercomputers at LANL.
-* Open sourced materials 2004-present
+* Open sourced instructional materials 2004-present
-* Currently funded by the Sloan Foundation and the Mozilla Foundation
+* Currently funded by the Mozilla Foundation, looking for corporate partners
-* This workshop thanks to NSF

 ## What We Teach

-* Unix Command Line Interface (Shell)
 * Shell automation
 * Version Control (using git)
-* Python
+* Python / R
-* Testing

 ## What We *Actually* Teach